momoneko/yopeso-timetracker/README.md

 ### 4. Updating the Extension

-- After making code or asset changes, run `yarn build` again.
+If a new release is published, download the latest zip from the Releases page and repeat the installation steps above.
-- Reload the extension in `chrome://extensions` by clicking the **Reload** button on your extension card.
+If you are developing, after making code or asset changes, run `yarn build` again and reload the extension in `chrome://extensions` by clicking the **Reload** button on your extension card.

 ### 5. Troubleshooting